-Our approach is different, more modest in its aim, providing a direct packing argument which bounds the exceptional set for those questions.
-The method is flexible and can be adopted to a more general situations of sparse averages which are taken on maximal horospherical subgroups.
+Our approach is different, more modest in its aim, providing a direct packing argument which bounds the dimension of the exceptional set for those questions.
+The method is flexible and can be adopted to a more general situation of sparse averages which are taken on maximal horospherical subgroups.

-We recall the definition of Hausdorff dimension and box (Minkowski) dimension for a metric space $Y$.
+We recall the definition of Hausdorff dimension for a metric space $Y$.

 \begin{defn} For $D\geq 0$ the \emph{D-dimensional Hausdorff measure} of a set $B\subset Y$ is defined by

 where $C_\epsilon=\left\{C_{1},C_{2},\ldots\right\}$ is any countable cover of $B$ with sets $C_{i}$ of diameter $\text{diam}\left(C_{i}\right)$ less than $\epsilon$.
 The \emph{Hausdorff dimension} of $B$ is defined by